PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 - `TriggerConfig`, is responsible for starting the actions in a certain period, this holds all the configuration parameters of a trigger.
 - `ActionConfig`, defines the operation that the task has to accomplish, this holds all the configuration parameters of action.

-When the task is executed, the trigger will write a context on a channel at a given time.
-The action, on the other hand, is listening on the channel for information to perform a certain operation.
+When the task is executed, the trigger will publish an event.
+The action, on the other hand, subscribes to this event and when the event is raised, it performs a certain operation.

 ### Components